-- These charts illustrate the number of 'active' at-fault claims (i.e. those receiving loss of income (LOI) and/or treatment & care benefits), by development quarter - On a development quarter basis, the number of at-fault claims receiving loss of income benefits reduces to almost 0 after 4 quarters; this is expected as benefit entitlements cease for at-fault claimants after 26 weeks, given allowance for delay in payments and invoicing - Claims receiving treatment & care benefits tend to remain active for longer; there are still a small proportion of the earlier claims which are still active eighteen months later - More recent accident quarters tend to have a higher volume of active claims receiving benefits.
-This indicates a higher number of claimants are receiving payments earlier - The low number of actives observed for 2020Q2 is due to reduced exposure as a result of the COVID-19 lockdown - The uptick in LOI active experience for the second latest quarter across all accident quarters is due to one insurer.
+These charts illustrate the number of 'active' at-fault claims (i.e. those receiving loss of income (LOI) and/or treatment & care benefits), by development quarter

+On a development quarter basis, the number of at-fault claims receiving loss of income benefits reduces to almost 0 after 4 quarters; this is expected as benefit entitlements cease for at-fault claimants after 26 weeks, given allowance for delay in payments and invoicing

+Claims receiving treatment & care benefits tend to remain active for longer; there are still a small proportion of the earlier claims which are still active eighteen months later

+More recent accident quarters tend to have a higher volume of active claims receiving benefits.
+This indicates a higher number of claimants are receiving payments earlier

+The low number of actives observed for 2020Q2 is due to reduced exposure as a result of the first COVID-19 lockdown

+The uptick in LOI active experience for reporting quarter 2021Q2 across all accident quarters is due to one insurer.
 This seems to have reduced slightly for the latest quarter, however, there still appears to be some residual impact.
 For the earliest accident periods, we do not expect any active claims for this claim cohort.
+We will continue to monitor this going forward

+Accident quarter 2021Q3 has a lower number of active claims compared to the previous COVID-19 impacted accident quarter 2020Q2.
+This is likely due to the second COVID-19 lockdown which was longer and more severe than the previous lockdown

-We will continue to monitor this going forward.
+We will continue to monitor the development of the COVID accident quarters going forward.